bobwares/SQL-Generation-Agent/ai/tasks/TASK - Generate Normalized Tables.task.md

 Output Directory: `/db`

 ## Constraints**
-- Use PostgreSQL v16 dialect
+- Use input dialect
 - Normalize to at least 3NF
 - Use singular table names (e.g., customer, order_item)
 - Include indexes for foreign keys and queryable fields
 - Use CREATE TABLE IF NOT EXISTS
 - Follow project naming conventions
-- Replace NN in file path with incremented number. ie db/migrations/01_<domain>_.sql
+- Replace NN in a file path with incremented number. ie db/migrations/01_<domain>_.sql

 ## Inputs